Have you come across Drupal Security and are wondering how to protect your app?

 Tips for securing your Drupal website

-Now that we’ve discussed what Drupal, what some of the security modules are and have explored some of the most common vulnerabilities that Drupal has, it’s time turn our attending to some tips we’ve gathered that will help you tighten up security for your Drupal implementation!
+Now that we‘ve discussed what is drupal, what are some of the security modules, and have explored some of the most common security vulnerabilities that Drupal has, it‘s time to turn our attention to some tips we‘ve gathered that will help you tighten up security for your Drupal implementation!

 Update to the latest Drupal Version

-Upgrading Drupal will not only provide you with some exciting new features but advanced security fixes which help enhance your website performance and security.
+Upgrading Drupal will not only provide you with some exciting new features but advanced security fixes that help enhance your website performance and security.

 Upgrading to the latest version of Drupal is not enough to save you from security risks.
 Make sure your Drupal modules are also up-to-date.
-By ensuring that all your existing modules are up-to-date, you can greatly lessen the risk of your site being exploited.
+By ensuring that all your existing modules or Drupal core code are up-to-date, you can greatly lessen the risk of your site being exploited.

 Choosing Selective Modules